-In July 2017, three non-core Hidden Bay claims were allowed to expire.
-These claims were staked to expand the property in 2015, but no exploration work was completed on these claims prior to their expiry.
-UEX successfully disputed the termination of these claims with the Saskatchewan government and these three claims were reinstated.
+In July 2017, three non-core Hidden Bay claims lapsed.
+These claims were staked to expand the property in 2015, but no exploration work was completed on these claims.
+UEX successfully disputed the termination of these claims with the Saskatchewan government and these three claims were re-instated in April 2018.
 Two of these claims have been transferred to the West Bear Project.

 In December 2017, UEX acquired 14 claims totaling 5,782 hectares via staking.
 The majority of these claims were staked between the Dwyer Lake and Wolf Lake target areas, closing the gap between the north and south claim blocks.
-Claims were also acquired for staking in the Hidden Bay Landing area to cover the extension of a known electromagnetic conductor trend.
+Claims were also acquired by staking in the Hidden Bay Landing area to cover the extension of a known electromagnetic conductor trend.